-- 4. Directors and Officers liability (D&O) insurance - To cover claims arising from the actions of the Directors and Officers of the OCOG.
-It is payable to the directors and officers of a company, or to the organisation itself, as indemnification (reimbursement) for losses or advancement of defense costs arising out of criminal and regulatory investigations/ trials as well. - Inception date: within six months of the creation of the OCOG. - Limit per claim: no less than USD 5m. - 5.
-Medical malpractice insurance - To cover claims arising from the medical activities of all of the OCOG's medical workforce (including the staff at Olympic and Paralympic competition and non-competition venues and at OCOG Polyclinics) to the extent that such workforce is not already covered by other means (hospital insurance cover and/ or by the host country's health system or provider). - The OCOG, in cooperation with the local health authorities, must ensure that all medical staff working in designated hospitals are covered by medical malpractice insurance (hospital's insurance cover and/ or by the host country's health system or provider). - Inception date: three months before the first Test Event. - Limit: according to local laws and regulations but, in no event, less than USD 25m, per occurrence and on aggregate, during the Olympic Games and Paralympic Games.
+- d) Directors and Officers liability (D&O) insurance - To cover claims arising from the actions of the directors and officers of the OCOG.
+It is payable to the directors and officers of a company, or to the organisation itself, as indemnification (reimbursement) for losses or advancement of defense costs arising out of criminal and regulatory investigations/trials as well. - Inception date: within six months of the creation of the OCOG. - Limit per claim: no less than USD 5 million. - e) Medical malpractice insurance - To cover claims arising from the medical activities of all of the OCOG's medical workforce (including the staff at Olympic and Paralympic competition and non-competition venues and at the OCOG Polyclinic(s)) to the extent that such workforce is not already covered by other means (hospital insurance cover and/or by the Host Country's health system or provider). - The OCOG, in cooperation with the local health authorities, must ensure that all medical staff working in designated hospitals are covered by medical malpractice insurance (hospital's insurance cover and/or by the Host Country's health system or provider). - Inception date: three months before the first Test Event. - Limit: according to local laws and regulations but, in no event, less than USD 25 million, per occurrence and on aggregate, during the Olympic Games and Paralympic Games.

-b) Medical treatment and repatriation insurance
+2. Medical treatment and repatriation insurance

-- To cover the medical expenses relating to all injuries and illnesses that require treatment before the accredited person is able to return home.
-This policy must include repatriation.
+- To cover the medical expenses relating to all injuries and illnesses that require treatment before the accredited person is able to return home, and to include repatriation.
 However, if medical treatment is delivered at no cost by the government health service and this level of service is agreed as suitable by the IOC, medical insurance is not required.
 In such cases, repatriation has to be covered on a stand-alone basis. - Inception date: three months prior the first Test Event. - Limits: (i) medical treatment, gradually increasing with the number of people to cover.
-No limit per person, annual limit of no less than USD 7.5 m; (ii) repatriation has to be covered at real cost.
+No limit per person, annual limit of no less than USD 7.5 million; (ii) repatriation has to be covered at real cost.

-c) Property insurance
+3. Property insurance